dojo/framework/docs/en/creating-widgets/supplemental.md

 ### TSX widget example

-Widgets with a `.tsx` file extension can output TSX from their render function by simply importing the `tsx` function, for example:
+Widgets with a `.tsx` file extension can output TSX from their render function by simply importing the `tsx` function from the `@dojo/framework/widget-core/tsx` module:

+> src/widgets/MyTsxWidget.tsx

 ```tsx
 import WidgetBase from '@dojo/framework/widget-core/WidgetBase';